-42. We have had negative net cash flows from operating activities in the past and may continue to have negative cash flows from operating activities in the future.
+40. We have had negative net cash flows from operating activities in the past and may continue to have negative cash flows from operating activities in the future.

-We had negative cash flow from our operating activities as set out below:
+We had negative cash flow from our operating and net cash and cash equivalent as set out below: